Tencent/tinker/README.md

 +public class SampleApplicationLike extends DefaultApplicationLike
 ```

-Now you should change your `Application` class, which will be a subclass of [TinkerApplication](https://github.com/Tencent/tinker/blob/master/tinker-android/tinker-android-loader/src/main/java/com/tencent/tinker/loader/app/TinkerApplication.java).
-As you can see from its API, it is an abstract class that does not have a default constructor, so you must define a no-arg constructor as follows:
+Now you should change your `Application` class, make it a subclass of [TinkerApplication](https://github.com/Tencent/tinker/blob/master/tinker-android/tinker-android-loader/src/main/java/com/tencent/tinker/loader/app/TinkerApplication.java).
+As you can see from its API, it is an abstract class that does not have a default constructor, so you must define a no-arg constructor:

 ```java
 public class SampleApplication extends TinkerApplication {